 The damages formula is necessary for the insurance adjuster to come up with a number amount from which the negotiation process will start.
 They will start calculating by adding up all of the hard costs, like the medical expenses you’ve undertaken due to your injury – the “medical special damages,” or “specials.”
 They will then decide how much to compensate you for these plus the other “general damages,” such as pain and suffering and emotional damages.

 In order to get to a number to cover the general damages, they will decide how much to multiply the specials amount by.
 For minor injuries, they will multiply the specials dollar amount by one and a half to three times.
 For more serious or especially painful injuries, they will multiply the specials by up to five times.
 They will also add on the total income you’ve lost due to injury after the multiplication has taken place.
 The total they’ve arrived at will be used in starting off the negotiations with you and your personal injury lawyer.

 Other Factors To Consider

 As the insurance adjuster will keep the formula they use a secret, you also don’t want to give too much information away – what you are thinking or the number you have arrived at.
 This will help you in the negotiation process.
 Also, remember that the figure they arrive at may look different, depending on their evaluation of the seriousness of your injury.
 If you cannot reach a settlement, you may end up choosing to file a personal injury lawsuit.

-If you’ve been injured and are in need of a personal injury lawyer near Oklahoma City or Tulsa, we at Parrish DeVaughn Law Firm can help.
+If you’ve been injured and are in need of a personal injury lawyer near Oklahoma City, Edmond, or Tulsa, we at Parrish DeVaughn Law Firm can help.
 We’ll review your personal injury case for free and only charge fees if we win.
 Give us a call to get the settlement you deserve today.